 Understanding Beneficiary Entitlements

-Beneficiaries should be aware of their entitlements to ensure that their interests are protected.
+Beneficiaries should understand their specific entitlements under the trust deed to ensure their interests are properly protected.

 Can Beneficiaries Influence Trustee Decisions?